Christoph16478/iq/iq_java.md

 The java thread lifecycle has the following states-

-__New-__
-When a thread is created, and before the program starts the thread, it is in the new state.
+__New__ When a thread is created, and before the program starts the thread, it is in the new state.
 It is also referred to as a born thread.

-__Runnable__
-When a thread is started, it is in the Runnable state.
+__Runnable__ When a thread is started, it is in the Runnable state.
 In this state, the thread is executing its task.

-__Waiting__
-Sometimes, a thread goes to the waiting state, where it remains idle because another thread is executing.
+__Waiting__ Sometimes, a thread goes to the waiting state, where it remains idle because another thread is executing.
 When the other thread has finished, the waiting thread again comes into the running state.

-__Timed Waiting__
-In timed waiting, the thread goes to waiting state.
+__Timed Waiting__ In timed waiting, the thread goes to waiting state.
 But, it remains in waiting state for only a specified interval of time after which it starts executing.It remains waiting either till the time interval ends or till the other thread has finished.

-__Terminated__
-A thread is said to be in this state once it terminates.
+__Terminated__ A thread is said to be in this state once it terminates.
 It may be because the thread has completed its task or due to any other reason.

 ----

 **What purpose do the keywords final, finally, and finalize fulfill?**

-__Final:__
+__Final__

 Final is used to apply restrictions on class, method, and variable.
 A final class can’t be inherited, final method can’t be overridden and final variable value can’t be changed.
 Let’s take a look at the example below to understand it better.

 ```java